networknt/light-doc/content/architecture/microservices.md

 you may have to scale the entire application instead of just the desired components.
 This is where creating microservices can come to the rescue.

+## Using Conway’s Law for fast development

+organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations — Melvin E. Conway

+Conway’s Law has been first stated in 1967, and it has been proven empirically again and again.
+To understand it, let’s discuss a few examples of its application:

+* Teams who can communicate easily (typically small and collocated) tend to create monoliths

+* Teams who communicate through intermediaries (managers, architects etc.) tend to work on separate modules

+* Teams who communicate through hierarchies tend to work on complex structures.
+For example one core / framework team, front-end teams, back-end teams etc.

+Fred George started one of the first microservices projects with a big challenge: the work had to be organized in a way that allowed adding developers fast.
+He decided to use Conway’s Law to their advantage, and create an architectural structure that allowed adding pairs of programmers to the development.
+The only option was to create many small services that communicated asynchronously and that were completely independent of each other, each developed by a pair of programmers.

 ## Principles of microservices